-The Friends of the National World War II Memorial will sponsor the 10th Annual Haydn Williams World War II Memorial Legacy Lecture on Wednesday, November 9, 2022 at 9:00 AM at the National Defense University’s Lincoln Hall Auditorium and online via NDU's online portal.
+The Friends of the National World War II Memorial will sponsor the 13th Annual Haydn Williams World War II Memorial Legacy Lecture on Wednesday, December 3, 2025 at 9:00 AM at the National War College’s Arnold Auditorium on the National Defense University campus, and virtually via NDU's online portal.

 Hosted annually at the National Defense University as part of the "President's Lecture Series”, the Haydn Williams World War II Memorial Legacy Lecture is an annual public lecture series that features preeminent historians and scholars speaking on the lasting significance and impact of World War II on America and the world.